 - Habitat and Biodiversity losses (27%)

 - Rising sea levels (20%)

-As non-decomposable waste piles up, ocean ports are littered with plastic and natural disasters increase in intensity, consumers will not be quiet.
+As non-decomposable waste piles up, ocean ports are littered with plastic, and natural disasters increase, consumers will not be quiet.
 Rather there’ll be a roar for better.Consumers don’t want empty promises.
 Click To Tweet

 Consumers want to see a commitment to change.
-They want to know that if they choose your service or product, they’re supporting the mission for sustainable living.
+They want to know that they support the mission for sustainable living by choosing your product.

 Going digital is one simple way you can cut down your carbon footprint.

 One remarkably effective approach to reducing your carbon footprint is going digital.
 Whether through paperless processes, remote work setups, virtual communication, or marketing your brand online, going digital can drive significant positive change.Going digital is about making things easier and taking care of our planet.
 Click To Tweet

 When you digitize your operations, you significantly decrease your reliance on paper, reducing deforestation and energy-intensive printing processes.

 Also, virtual meetings and remote collaborations eliminate the need for extensive travel, resulting in fewer vehicle carbon emissions and pollution.